mensfeld/pgmq-ruby/README.md

 ---

-**Note:** These are optional advanced features.
-PGMQ-Ruby already provides complete coverage of all essential queue operations and is production-ready.
+**Note:** PGMQ-Ruby already provides complete coverage of all essential queue operations and is production-ready.
+Advanced features like PostgreSQL LISTEN/NOTIFY support, worker process management, and automatic retries will be available in `pgmq-framework` (coming soon).

 ## Development